Edward Sabine: Parry expedition

-Geodetic measurements
+Geodetic measurement

-Sabine next turned his attention to geodesy, which had already engaged his attention during the first of his Arctic voyages, and in particular the determination of the length of the seconds pendulum.
+Sabine next turned his attention to geodesy, which had already engaged his attention during the first of his Arctic voyages and in particular the determination of the length of the seconds pendulum.
 By measuring the length of a seconds pendulum in different latitudes, one can calculate the "oblateness" of the Earth - i.e. the degree to which the "figure of the Earth" departs from perfect sphericity.
 Attempts to do this had been made in the eighteenth century, but it was not until Sabine's lifetime that precision instruments were available to allow sufficiently accurate measurements to be made.

 Sabine threw himself into the task with his usual diligence.
 Between 1821 and 1823 he travelled halfway around the world with his pendulums and carried out innumerable measurements at many different latitudes including the intertropical coasts of Africa and the Americas.
 He also returned to the Arctic, journeying up the eastern coast of Greenland with Captain Douglas Clavering on Parry's old ship the Griper.
-Observations were made at Little Pendulum Island, in latitude 74°30', and among the snows of Spitsbergen.
+Observations were made at Little Pendulum Island, in latitude 74°30' and among the snows of Spitsbergen.
 Sabine Island was named in his honour during this expedition.

 The results of his research were published in 1825.
 They represented the most accurate assessment of the figure of the earth that had ever been made.
-Not content to rest on his laurels, Sabine conducted further pendulum experiments throughout the 1820s, determining the relative lengths of the second's pendulum in Paris, London, Greenwich, and Altona.
+Not content to rest on his laurels, Sabine conducted further pendulum experiments throughout the 1820s, determining the relative lengths of the second's pendulum in Paris, London, Greenwich and Altona.

 Leave of absence

 On 31 December 1827 he was promoted 1st captain.
 Between 1827 and 1829, the Duke of Wellington granted Sabine general leave of absence from the army on the understanding "that he was usefully employed in scientific pursuits".
 He acted as one of the secretaries of the Royal Society.
 In 1828 he was appointed a scientific adviser to the Admiralty, following the abolition of the Board of Longitude.
 But his leave from the army did not last very long.
-Political agitation in Ireland necessitated an increased military presence in the country, and in 1830 Sabine was recalled to military duty.
+Political agitation in Ireland necessitated an increased military presence in the country and in 1830 Sabine was recalled to military duty.
 He remained in his native land for the next seven years, but he did not allow his new military duties to interrupt his scientific endeavours.
 He continued his pendulum investigations and in 1834 commenced a systematic magnetic survey of Ireland—the first of its kind in what was then the United Kingdom.
-It was extended to Scotland in 1836, and to England the following year.
+It was extended to Scotland in 1836 and to England the following year.

 Scientific advisor to the Admiralty

 On the abolition of the Board of Longitude in 1828, it was arranged that three scientific advisers to the Admiralty should be nominated from the council of the Royal Society.
-Sabine, Michael Faraday, and Thomas Young were chosen.
-Sabine's appointment was violently attacked by Charles Babbage in a pamphlet entitled Reflections on the Decline of Science in England, and on Some of its Causes.
+Sabine, Michael Faraday and Thomas Young were chosen.
+Sabine's appointment was violently attacked by Charles Babbage in a pamphlet entitled Reflections on the Decline of Science in England and on Some of its Causes.
 Sabine, however, refused to be drawn into the controversy.